withstudiocms/artemis/README.md

 # artemis

 Artemis is a powerful Effect based discord bot that is designed to interact with your Discord community and your Github Organization.
-Built for StudioCMS, open sourced and MIT Licensed for anyone to tweak to their hearts content.
+Built for StudioCMS, open sourced for anyone to tweak to their hearts content.

 ## TODO